-This paper follows on from The Social Value Roundtable (24th February 2014) sponsored by Hazel Blears MP and Chris White MP.
-The purpose of the paper is to summarise progress and to identify how all Parties can maintain the momentum that The Social Value Act (2012) has generated to date.
+This paper follows on from The Social Value Roundtable, held on 24th February 2014 and sponsored by Hazel Blears MP and Chris White MP.
+The paper summarises progress and to identify how all parties can maintain the momentum that the Public Services (Social Value) Act 2012 has generated to date.

 - A survey conducted by SEUK, found that 75% of Local Authorities (LAs) are aware of The Act.
 However, 31% of commissioning and procurement staff and 51% of providers who responded feel there is a lack of sufficient guidance on the Act.
 This finding is backed up by business who state ‘lack of clarity’ as being one of the key barriers to uptake.

 - Business is generally finding that the way in which The Act is being applied is inconsistent amongst LAs and that there is little agreement on terminology, reporting standards or bid requirements.
 This is ultimately leading to frustration and additional bespoke work for each submission.